SkylineCommunications/dataminer-docs/connector-help/connector_help/EVS Cerebrum.md

 ## How to Use

-### General
+### General Page

-Provides the **system** and **WebSocket** API related parameters.
+This page contains parameters related to the **system** and the **WebSocket** API.

-When the **system controller state** changes to '**Enabled**', the Cerebrum server acts as the active server and the WebSocket subscriptions are made.
+When the **System Controller State** changes to *Enabled*, the Cerebrum server acts as the active server and the WebSocket subscriptions are made.

-### Cortex Link
+### Cortex Link Page

-Provides an overview of the Cortex link **Tx**, **Rx** and **connectivity** parameters.
+This page provides an overview of the Cortex link **Tx**, **Rx**, and **connectivity** parameters.

-### Cortex Link Redundancy
+### Cortex Link Redundancy Page

-Provides an overview of the Cortex link **redundancy** parameters.
+This page provides an overview of the Cortex link **redundancy** parameters.

-### SQL Server Info
+### SQL Server Info Page

-Provides an overview of the **primary** and **secondary** server, and **SQL** information.
+This page provides an overview of the **primary** and **secondary** server, and **SQL** information.

-### Statistics
+### Statistics Page

-Provides an overview of the WebSocket API related statistics.
+This page provides an overview of statistics related to the WebSocket API.

-### Sources
+### Sources Page

-*Context Menu
+The following options are available in the right-click menu on this page:

-*- **Add To Category**: Adds the selection of sources to the specified category.
+- **Add To Category**: Adds the selection of sources to the specified category.
-- **Add Alternate Mnemonic**: Add an alternate mnemonic to the source.
+- **Add Alternate Mnemonic**: Adds an alternate mnemonic to the source.
 - **Exclude:** Adds the selected sources to the source exclusion list.
 Any routes matching the source exclusions will not be shown in the routes table.
-E.g. you do not want to show your 'not connected' routes.
+You can for example use this if you do not want to show your "not connected" routes.

 ### Source Associations

-*Configuration*
-In order to create a source association, specify the configuration settings on the **Source Configuration** page and click the **Create** button.
+To **create** a source association, specify the configuration settings on the **Source Configuration** subpage and click the **Create** button.

-*Context Menu
-*- **Delete**: Deletes the selected source assocation.
+With the **Delete** option in the right-click menu, you can delete the selected source association.

-### Destinations
+### Destinations Page

-*Context Menu
+The following options are available in the right-click menu on this page:

-*- **Add To Category**: Adds the selection of destinations to the specified category.
+- **Add To Category**: Adds the selection of destinations to the specified category.
-- **Add Alternate Mnemonic**: Add an alternate mnemonic to the destination.
+- **Add Alternate Mnemonic**: Adds an alternate mnemonic to the destination.

-### Destinations Associations
+### Destination Associations

-*Configuration
-*In order to create a destination association, specify the configuration settings on the **Destination** **Configuration** page and click the **Create** button.
+To **create** a destination association, specify the configuration settings on the **Destination** **Configuration** page and click the **Create** button.

-*Context Menu
-*- **Delete**: Deletes the selected destination association.
+With the **Delete** option in the right-click menu, you can delete the selected destination association.

 ### Categories

-*Context Menu
+The following options are available in the right-click menu on this page:

-*- **Create**: Creates a new category with the specified settings.
+- **Create**: Creates a new category with the specified settings.
 - **Delete**: Deletes the selected category.
 - **Add To Parent**: Adds the selected category to the specified parent category.

-### Category Sub Categories

-*Context Menu
-*- **Delete**: Deletes the selected sub category item.

-### Category Sources

-*Context Menu
-*- **Delete**: Deletes the selected source category item.

-### Category Destinations

-*Context Menu
-*- **Delete**: Deletes the selected destination category item.

-### Category Salvos

-*Context Menu
-*- **Delete**: Deletes the selected salvo category item.
+On the **Category Sub Categories**, **Category Sources**, **Category Destinations**, and **Category Salvos** subpages, you can also use the **Delete** option in the right-click menu to delete the selected sub category item, source category item, destination category item, or salvo category item, respectively.

 ## Notes

-Most Cerebrum systems consist of both a Primary and Secondary server.
-At any point in time only on of these servers will be 'active', the other will be in an 'inactive' state.
-Whilst a connection can always be made to both servers, the inactive server will only respond to the LOGIN and POLL command.
+Most Cerebrum systems consist of both a primary and a secondary server.
+At any point in time, only one of these servers will be "active", and the other will be in an "inactive" state.
+While a connection can always be made to both servers, the inactive server will only respond to the LOGIN and POLL command.

 If a virtual IP address has been enabled within Cerebrum, this can be used to ensure that the client is always connected to the active server.
-However, as this method does not confirm network connectivity from the client to the currently inactive server, some provision should be made to ensure a connection will be available following a failover of servers.
+However, as this method does not confirm network connectivity from the client to the currently inactive server, some provisions should be made to ensure that a connection will be available following a switch between the servers.

-The configuration of the WebSocket related subscription items is only applicable when the Cerebrum server acts as the active server.
+The configuration of the WebSocket-related subscription items is only applicable when the Cerebrum server acts as the active server.